Healthy lifespan analysis using nematodes

-Category: Climate Hits: 0Researchers have developed an automated measurement system to assess healthy lifespan using nematodes.
+Category: Climate Hits: 2Researchers have developed an automated measurement system to assess healthy lifespan using nematodes.
 This system performs a mini-population analysis to classify specific populations of nematodes based on qualitative differences in lifespan.
 Since there are many similarities between the mechanisms that determine the lifespan of nematodes and humans, this system could make it easier to develop drugs and find foods that extend the healthy lifespan of humans.

 Read more https://www.sciencedaily.com/releases/2021/01/210127093219.htm